-Panthers coach Denean Koontz, who saw her team drop its second straight after losing 2-1 to No. 13 Francis Scott Key last Thursday, said three St. Paul's goals on fast-break opportunities hurt.
+Panthers coach Denean Koontz, who saw her team drop its second straight game after losing 2-1 to No. 13 Francis Scott Key last week, said three St. Paul's goals on fast-break opportunities hurt.

 In the consolation final, North Carroll (2-2) shut out the Hawks, 3-0.
 North Harford is 0-3.